lindig/ocaml-hyphenate/README.md

 Some small utilities.
-Function `debug` is basically a printf function for stdout.
+Function `debug` is basically a printf function for _stdout_.
 This is not very clever as we would like to avoid evaluating its arguments when we are not debugging.

     <<hyphenate.ml>>=